gperdrizet/ds9-course-materials/README.md

 Extra course materials for data science cohort 9.

+## 2025-03-21

+Here are some additional resources related to our discussion of NLP and unsupervised methods:

+1. What's better than TF-IDF for text encoding?
+The next two big steps up are:
+    a.
+Learned vector embeddings: See the original publication by [Mikolov, et al. (2014)](https://github.com/gperdrizet/ds9-course-materials/blob/main/resources/articles/Mikolov_2014.pdf) for the full scientific details.
+Implemntation and other tools in the python package [Gensim](https://github.com/piskvorky/gensim/blob/develop/gensim%20Quick%20Start.ipynb)
+    b.
+Transformers: See the [Vaswani, et al. (2017)](https://github.com/gperdrizet/ds9-course-materials/blob/main/resources/articles/Vaswani_2017.pdf) paper for the nitty-gritty details of transformers, a good current Python implementaion is [DistilBERT](https://huggingface.co/distilbert/distilbert-base-uncased)
+2. Cluster number (k) selection/evaluation.
+If it is not obvious ahead of time how many clusters to use (e.g. the Iris dataset contains three species), there are two common methods help pick the best value.
+The elbow plot method and the silhouette score.
+Set [this Kaggle notebook](https://www.kaggle.com/code/funxexcel/p2-sklearn-k-means-elbow-and-silhouette-method) for a demonstration of both.
+3. Getting cluster membership from Scipy's hierarchical clustering results: use the [fcluster()](https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.fcluster.html) function.

 ## 2025-03-17

 Added notebook with 3D Plotly visualization of iris dataset feature space.
 See [here](https://github.com/gperdrizet/ds9-course-materials/blob/main/notebooks/feature_space.ipynb).
 Note: to see the plot, you must start a Codespace on this repository and run the notebook.